-In contrast, the gospel insists that the punishment which Christ bore was total for "every man."
+In contrast, the gospel insists that the punishment which Christ bore was total for "every man"-"that He by the grace of God should taste death for every man" (Heb.
+2:9).
 And "every man" has already enjoyed relief from the life-crushing condemnation of the second death.
 How could those "saints or sinners eat their daily food" and even live, if a conscious "haunting fear of death [held] them in bondage throughout the whole course of their lives"?
 (Heb.
 2:15, Amplified).
 Christ has lifted it!
 He has done something for "all men," and it is far more than "a second probation" or conditional "grace."
 Paul says grace has given, not merely offered, a "gift"-justification (Rom.
 5:15).